Arequipa: Colonial era

-Since the Spanish founding of Arequipa, the mostly Spanish population retained heavy loyalty to the Spanish crown, a phenomenon called fidelismo.
-Among its most notable proponents were Francisco de Paula Quiroz, Mariano de Rivero, Nicolás Fernández, and José Miguel de Lastarria.
+After the Spanish founding of Arequipa, the mostly Spanish population retained a loyalty to the Spanish crown known as fidelismo.
 In 1805, the Spanish Monarchy gave the city the title of Faithful by Royal Charter.
-Because of its distance from other Peruvian cities, Arequipa was not heavily influenced by libertarian movements In 1814, Mateo Pumacahua's pro-independence troops only briefly occupied Arequipa.
+Because of its distance from other Peruvian cities, Arequipa was not heavily influenced by libertarian movements and remained mostly loyal to the Spanish Empire.
+In 1814, Mateo Pumacahua's pro-independence troops only briefly occupied Arequipa.
 The city would remain under Spanish control until the Battle of Ayacucho (1824), due to struggles for local political power.

+Republican era

+19th century

+After independence was proclaimed, the area of the Intendancy of Arequipa was established as a department by a decree of 26 May 1822.
+During the Congress of 1826 and the Constituent Assembly of 1827, Javier de Luna Pizarro, from Arequipa and Loreto, assumed the presidency.
+Under Simón Bolívar, Arequipa established itself as a staunch opponent of the dictatorial tendencies of the Liberator after his triumph at Ayacucho.
+Prominent Arequipeños such as Domingo Tristán, Benito Lazo and Gualberto Valdivia openly spoke out against the Bolivarian constitution for life.
+It was during this period that the Academia Lauretana promoted the creation of the Colegio Nacional de la Independencia Americana and the National University of San Agustín in 1827.

 Arequipa's strategic location at the crossroads of the colonial silver trade route and that of the post-independence wool trade route allowed the city to emerge as an administrative, commercial, and industrial hub.
 In the decade following Peru's 1821 declaration of independence from Spain, society in Arequipa and Peru at-large was in transition.
 Thus, Arequipa not only became the birthplace of notable political figures but also the site of key political movements that helped defend the legal and economic stability of the city; thus elevating Arequipa to a status second only to its rival city and the capital, Lima.

 On 13 January 1835, President Luis José de Orbegoso moved his government from Lima to Arequipa by presidential decree.
 Meanwhile, in Lima, General Felipe Santiago Salaverry named himself Supreme Chief of the Republic, arguing that the country was leaderless as Orbegoso was outside the capital.
 Orbegoso then sought support from Bolivian president Andrés de Santa Cruz against the claims of Salaverry.
 On 4 February 1836, Salaverry's Army of Reunification won a battle at Uchumayo.
 However, three days later in Socabaya, Salaverry surrendered to Santa Cruz On 18 February 1836, Salaverry and his nine officers were shot in the main square of the city.